 - citizens from EU Member States or a COSME partening country

-- engineering or science students in the fields of computer science, science engineering, mechanical engineering, chemical, electronics, biotechnology, electrical engineering, physics, telecommunication, information, nuclear engineering, civil engineering, metal materials, ceramics, production system,…
+- computer science, science engineering, mechanical engineering, chemical, electronics, biotechnology, electrical engineering, physics, telecommunication, nuclear engineering, civil engineering, metal materials, ceramics, production system,…

-- the students will be in at least the fourth year of a course at an EU/COSME University.
+- the students will be in at least the fourth year of a course at an EU/COSME University and the penultimate year of PhD.
 In accordance with the regulations of their respective universities, the students will be either undergraduates or postgraduate students who are able to take a year out - as a recognised part of their course or as a year off - or postgraduates.

-- the students will have to provide a certificate of enrollment at the university valid until at least 3 months prior to the starting of the programme.
+- the students will have to provide a certificate of enrollment at the university prior to the starting of the programme.

 This programme is financed by the EU-Japan Centre for Industrial Cooperation and the Japanese host company.
 The European students are awarded grants (Yen 1.900.000) to cover the cost of travel to and from Japan and living expenses in Japan.